Glass extensions for terraced homes: FAQs

 - Install a new floor to integrate the existing and new extended area.

-WILL I NEED PLANNING PERMISSION FOR A SIDE RETURN EXTENSION?
+WILL I NEED PLANNING PERMISSION FOR A GLASS SIDE RETURN EXTENSION?

 It also can’t be any wider than half the width of your house’s size before the build starts.
 It’s worth noting that even though it’s fairly likely you won’t need planning permission, there will be building regulations you’ll need to comply with.